 But we don’t just hire people who can do the job.
 By the time they’ve made it past our initial screening process, we’ve determined that they have both the skills and the aptitude to succeed.
 We also have many candidates who rise to the top because they have an advanced skill set.

 It can be tempting for hiring managers to rush the process because they have extra work that needs to be off-loaded, they don’t have time to sit through more interviews, or they feel pressure from others to fill the position.
 In my experience, rushing this critical process does a disservice to the new employee and to the business.
 In the end, hiring the wrong person often leads to more work because employees are left to clean up.
 Work loads are compounded, the recruiting process must begin all over again, and the pressure that hiring managers feel is exacerbated.

-At SEI we don’t hire the skill; skill can be learned.
+At Service Express we don’t hire the skill; skill can be learned.
 We hire the will.